 When do you know you have taken too many photos?

-I had to put this animation in – it is not very good – but I do think that it is funny – and a bit strange.
+I had to put this animation in – it is not very good – but I think it is funny – and a bit strange.

 What is your experience with sourdough?
 Do you have any tips?
 Please leave a comment.